sirbread/god-awful-chess/README.md

 3. Once you select your desired difficulty, the game will start.
 But it's all scrabled up...

 ## Enjoy! (or not)
+For your conviniece, I've managed to cram everything into one long file...this took way too long